willjp/wallpapermgr/README.rst

     # ${wallpaper} will be substituted with the path of
     # the wallpaper to display everywhere it appears.
     show_wallpaper_cmd: ['feh', '--bg-scale', '${wallpaper}']

+    # [optional] change wallpapers every N seconds
+    # (can also be set on commandline with -i/--interval)
+    change_interval: 30

     archives:
        normal_walls: